flaviens/gsoc-sim-mem/documentation.md

   a.
 Store the responses from the real memory controller until they can be released.
   b.
 Enforce the ordering per AXI identifier, letting the delay calculator be agnostic of the AXI identifier.

 The delay calculator identifies address requests by internal identifiers (_iids_), which are not correlated with AXI identifiers.
+Precisely, write responses and read data use separate iid spaces: each response to an address request is therefore identified by the pair (read/write, iid), although the first entry of the pair is always implicit.

 TODO: Faire un diagramme